bizhishui/bizhishui.github.io/_posts/2018-03-25-Bash-Collection.md

-    sed 's/[ ^t]*$//' file.txt                          # delete all spaces at the end of every line of file.txt sed 's/^[ ^t]*//;s/[ ^]*$//' file.txt               # delete all spaces in front and at the end of every line sed '/baz/s/foo/bar/g' file.txt                     # only if line contains baz, substitute foo with bar
+    sed 's/[ ^t]*$//' file.txt                          # delete all spaces at the end of every line of file.txt sed 's/^[ ^t]*//;s/[ ^]*$//' file.txt               # delete all spaces in front and at the end of every line sed '/baz/s/foo/bar/g' file.txt                     # only if line contains baz, substitute foo with bar sed '1~3d' file.txt                                 # delete every third line, starting with the first sed -n '2~5p' file.txt                              # print every 5th line starting with the second sed 's/^[^,]*,/9999,/' file.csv                     # change first field to 9999 in a CSV file sed -r "s/\<(reg|exp)[a-z]+/\U&/g"                  # convert any word starting with reg or exp to uppercase sed '1,20 s/Johnson/White/g' file.txt               # do replacement on lines between 1 and 20 sed '1,20 !s/Johnson/White/g' file.txt              # the reverse of above
 ```
 - Working with Gnuplot, used to plot every n column
 ```